otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 messages to the server as much as they want (e.g. when the server informs that the server's store of one-time prekey messages is getting low).

-// TODO: check this
+// TODO: check this below paragraph

+// TODO: this can be something to look at in out-of-order

 After uploading a new signed user profile, Bob may keep the private key corresponding to the previous public shared prekey around for some period of time, to handle messages using it that have been delayed in transit.
 Eventually, the party should delete this private key for forward secrecy.

 ## Publishing Prekey Messages